semaphoreci/docs/docs/faq/faq.md

 </p>
 <p>

-This will allow the connection to a private remote registry using the self-signed certificate.
+This will allow a connection to a private remote registry using the self-signed certificate.
   </p>
 </details>